vmware-tanzu/community-edition/docs/getting-started.md

 Please note, TCE currently works on **macOS** and **Linux**.

-In order to start using TCE, you **must** have access to [https://github.com/vmware-tanzu/tce](https://github.com/vmware-tanzu/tce).
-If you cannot see this repository, ask to be added in the (currently internal) #tanzu-community-edition channel.

 1. Download the release.

     Make sure you're logged into GitHub and then go to the [TCE Releases](https://github.com/vmware-tanzu/tce/releases/tag/v0.2.0) page and download the Tanzu CLI for either